 Support can improve adherence rates of a gluten-free diet, overall feelings of burden, feelings of isolation, stress, etc. Support essentially can improve their overall quality of life.
 And we have research to support this.
 Studies show that when people are supported they are more likely to have higher quality of life scores.

 Meaning, when you follow a gluten-free lifestyle, accessing and utilizing support is vital to improving your quality of life.

-Support is important for maintaining a gluten-free lifestyle successfully and happily but how can you access it?
-There are a variety of ways for people following a gluten-free lifestyle to access support.
+Support is important for maintaining a gluten-free lifestyle successfully and happily but where can you find it?
+From online spaces to in-person, there are a variety of ways for people following a gluten-free lifestyle to find support.
+I’m going to share some resources below:

 There are a variety of places and ways to seek support for your gluten-free lifestyle online.